AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 >
 >For more information about the new commenting experience and its availability, see [New commenting experience](../../product-announcements/betas/new-commenting-experience-beta/unified-commenting-experience.md).
 >
->The new commenting experience is available only for the Updates section, and it is not available for the following areas:
+>The new commenting experience is available only for the Updates section of Workfront objects, and it is not available when you access the objects from the following areas:
 >
 > * Home
 > * Summary panel in lists